RobTillaart/fast_math/README.md

 See examples.

 ## Future

 #### must
 - update documentation
+  - links, research?

 #### should
-- split up in multiple .h files, one per group.
-  - fastMath.h includes all individual .h files.
+- ** uint16_t divmod10()** 16 bit overload version
 - unit tests
+  - or examples that test a lot.
 - examples

 #### could
+- split up in multiple .h files, one per group.
+  - fast_math.h includes all individual .h files.
 - There are several divide functions to be included. div3(), div5(), div7(), div10(), mod10()
   These need more testing (range)